isw-kudos/huddo-docs/docs/boards/cloud/updates.md

 ### August

+2023-08-09

+Fixes:

+- Ensure assignments are duplicated when copying and pasting tasks

 2023-08-07

 Improvements:

-- Users with the author role now have full edit access on cards that are assigned to them (rather than complete and comment access only).
+- Users with the author role now have full edit access on cards that are assigned to them (rather than complete and comment access only)

 Fixes:

-- Prevent cards from being moved to another list at the same time they are archived by dragging to the archive button.
+- Prevent cards from being moved to another list at the same time they are archived by dragging to the archive button
-- Ensure the current user has the correct actions available according to their board role when opening cards from the My Todos view.
+- Ensure the current user has the correct actions available according to their board role when opening cards from the My Todos view

 ### July